Skip to Content

 April 5-6, 2001

-The Community Affairs Officers of the Federal Reserve System are pleased to present the proceedings of the Changing Financial Markets and Community Development conference, held April 5 and 6, 2001, in Washington, D.C.
-The proceedings include papers or summaries of the papers presented by distinguished economists and scholars from across the country.
-The papers are reviewed by conference discussants, who have extensive experience in the field.
+The Community Affairs Officers of the Federal Reserve System presented the proceedings of the Changing Financial Markets and Community Development conference, held on April 5 and 6, 2001, in Washington, D.C.
+The proceedings included papers or summaries of the papers presented by distinguished economists and scholars from across the country.
+The papers were reviewed by conference discussants, who have extensive experience in the field.
 We are grateful to the authors and discussants for sharing their findings on an important aspect of our free enterprise system.

 These proceedings are designed to further understanding of community development lending and credit issues among scholars, practitioners and policymakers.
 We hope that future conferences and publications like this one will further encourage ongoing research and discussion of these and other topics related to community economic development.